Craig Finn

-Craig Finn (born August 22, 1971) is an American singer-songwriter and musician.
-He is best known as the frontman of the American indie rock band The Hold Steady, with whom he has recorded eight studio albums.
-Prior to forming The Hold Steady, Finn was the frontman of Lifter Puller.
+Craig A. Finn (born August 22, 1971) is an American singer, songwriter and musician.
+He is best known as the frontman of the American indie rock band the Hold Steady, with whom he has recorded nine studio albums.
+Prior to forming the Hold Steady, Finn was the frontman of Lifter Puller.

-Described by Pitchfork as "a born storyteller who's chosen rock as his medium," Finn has released five solo albums to date: Clear Heart Full Eyes (2012), Faith in the Future (2015), We All Want the Same Things (2017), I Need a New War (2019) and A Legacy of Rentals (2022).
+Described by Pitchfork as "a born storyteller who's chosen rock as his medium," Finn has released six solo albums: Clear Heart Full Eyes (2012), Faith in the Future (2015), We All Want the Same Things (2017), I Need a New War (2019), A Legacy of Rentals (2022) and Always Been (2025).

-Finn began hosting his own podcast, That's How I Remember It, in 2022.
-In the podcast he examines the relationship between memory and creativity through interviews with other artists.
+In 2022, Finn began hosting his own podcast, That's How I Remember It, released through the Talkhouse Network.
+The podcast examines the relationship between memory and creativity through interviews with other musicians and artists.
+Finn began hosting a second podcast, Summer Album/Winter Album, in 2025.

-Personal life
+Early life

 Born in Boston, Finn grew up in Edina, Minnesota.
-He was raised Catholic and still identifies as such.
+He was raised a Catholic.
 Finn attended Valley View Middle School and graduated from Breck School.
 In 1993 he earned a bachelor's from Boston College.
 Before moving to New York City in 2000, Finn was a financial broker for American Express Financial Advisors in Minneapolis.
-After moving to New York City where he currently resides, Finn got a job at a live music webcasting company called Digital Club Network.
-At this point in time, Finn did not play music for two years before forming The Hold Steady.
-Finn lives in Greenpoint, Brooklyn with his girlfriend; they began dating in 2006.
+After moving to New York City, Finn got a job at a live music webcasting company called Digital Club Network.
+After the move to New York, Finn did not play music for two years until forming the Hold Steady.

 Musical career

 With Lifter Puller

-Back in Minneapolis, Finn was a member of the band Lifter Puller from 1994 to 2000.
-The band included Tad Kubler, who later joined Finn in The Hold Steady.
-The band released three albums, two compilation, an EP and a number of singles.
+In Minneapolis, Finn was a member of the band Lifter Puller from 1994 to 2000.
+The band included Tad Kubler, who later joined Finn in the Hold Steady.
+The band released three albums, two compilations, an EP and a number of singles.
 In 2009 the material was re-issued digitally supported by a book: Lifter Puller vs. the End Of.
 The re-releases included live material and the compilation Slip Backwards.